john9francis/radiation-modeling/timeSpent.md

 - =================================================================================
 - 6/19 10:10 am 1 hr coming up with questions to ask mr. fentner, and starting my presentation of how linacs work
 - 6/19 5:20 pm 2 hrs working on presentation
 - 6/20 10:00 am 4 hours shadowing mr. fentner, diagnostic medical physicist.
+- 6/20 4:00 pm Working on a google sheet to plan my project, and writing down what I learned from mr. Fentner.